ahmetozlu/tensorflow_object_counting_api/README.md

 TODOs:

-- Kalman Filter based object tracker util will be developed.
+- TensorFlox2.x support will be provided.
 - Autonomus Training Image Annotation Tool will be developed.

 ## Theory